sergeych/expression/readme.md

 Equality operators `== === != !===` works for all types as in javascript, except for lists.

-Operaionts '==' and '!=' if any operand is a list, requires that other operand be  list too, and check that lists are per-element equals.
+Operations '==' and '!=' if any operand is a list, requires that other operand be  list too, and check that lists are per-element equals.
 Nested lists are allowed and checked as expected.
 To check _inclusion_ instead use operators 'x in list' or 'x !in list'.